-X. In general, the disclosure provisions in S.F.
-1915 are likely to chill constitutionally protected political speech.
+XI.
+In general, the disclosure provisions in S.F.
+214 are likely to chill constitutionally protected political speech.

-If passed, this bill would require nonprofit corporations wishing to protect the anonymity of their contributors from communicating with the public about candidates in close proximity to an election.
-This has severe civil rights implications.19 This is why even anonymous political activity has been protected in certain contexts.20
+If passed, this bill would require nonprofit corporations wishing to protect the privacy of their contributors to choose between communicating with the public about candidates and issues in close proximity to an election and sacrificing their contributor's privacy rights, or opting to stay silent.
+This has severe civil rights implications.
+This is why even anonymous political activity has been protected in certain contexts.
+21

 Those who will be hurt the most by the chilling effects of this provision will be those who advocate for unpopular causes.
-Indeed, there would be no reason to have a constitutional protection for freedom of speech if the Founders were not acutely aware that majorities seek to suppress those who speak against the crowd.
+Indeed, a principal reason for the constitutional protection for freedom of speech is the Founders' acute awareness that majorities seek to suppress those who speak against the crowd.